salimcodes/example1/README.md

 ## What This Is

 This is a reusable AI QA module for pull request review.
-You can use this setup for almost any software project.
+You can use this setup on Ximena, or adapt it for almost any software project.

 Use it when you want GitHub PRs to automatically answer these questions: